-A Simple Skin Care Routine For Dry Skin Types
+A Simple Skin-Care Routine for Dry Skin Types

-Cleansing is one of the most important steps to a well-rounded skin care routine.
-These formulas help remove impurities like dirt, makeup, and excess sebum off your skin’s surface before they have a chance to wreak havoc.
-While the benefits of cleansers far outweigh the downsides, dry skin types should heed with caution.
-Some cleansers can strip the skin of natural oils, leading to unwanted dryness.
-When picking a cleanser, reach for one with a cream base, mild ingredients, and hydrating benefits.
-Whatever you do, don’t reach for the bar soap as a replacement.
+Cleansing is one of the most important steps in your morning and evening skin-care routine.
+While the benefits of cleansers far outweigh the downsides, some cleansers can strip the skin of natural oils, leading to unwanted dryness.
+When picking a cleanser, reach for one with a cream base, mild ingredients and hydrating benefits.
+If you need a recommendation, the SkinCeuticals Gentle Cleanser checks off all these boxes and can help leave your skin feeling soft and moisturized.
+Whatever you do, though, don’t reach for the bar soap as a replacement.
 “Traditional soaps have an alkaline pH and can disrupt the skin barrier,” warns board-certified dermatologist Dr. Joshua Zeichner.

 Dry skin types can afford to use a rich moisturizer every day, especially during the winter, to keep additional dryness at bay.
 We recommend trying the CeraVe Healing Ointment, which is a rich balm that provides extra hydration and replenishes the skin’s barrier while helping to temporarily protect and relieve chafed, chapped or cracked skin.
 To lock in hydration, Dr. Zeichner recommends moisturizing within five minutes of washing your face or taking a shower, while your skin is still slightly damp.

 All skin types should use broad-spectrum SPF 15 or higher day in and day out, and dry skin types are no exception.
 The one thing dry skin types should keep in mind, however, is the type of sunscreen being used.
 Avoid formulas that promise a matte finish.
 The SkinCeuticals Ultimate UV Defense SPF 30 is a great option for its moisturizing and nourishing formula.